-In this trajectory, we draw on a range of perspectives from tourism studies to understand experiences and processes of place-making within their changing social and political context.
+In this trajectory, we study experiences and the ways the tourism industry, policy makers and local inhabitants are involved in place-making in changing social and political contexts.
 On the one hand, experiences are highly subjective and connected to individual history and identity.
-On the other hand they are simultaneously framed by wider socio-cultural and political discourses, and shared practices situated in particular places.
-For example, tourism places both shape and are shaped by, experiential themes, such as cultural heritage, thrills and adventure, sun-sea-sand, particular leisure activities, natural heritage, and other.
-In this way, tourism and leisure experiences are part of ongoing processes of place-making.
+On the other hand, they are simultaneously framed by wider socio-cultural and political discourses, as well as shared practices situated in particular places.
+For example, tourism destinations both shape and are shaped by, experiential themes, such as histories and cultural heritage, thrills and adventure, sun-sea-sand, protected natural areas, films, and other.

-- Provide students with an in-depth understanding of the key conceptualizations of place-based (tourism) experiences, and how they relate to different practices such as cultural heritage, food and customs;
+- To understand place-based (tourism) experiences, and how they relate to different practices such as cultural heritage, food and customs;

 Students need to follow two courses related to this trajectory: